BDC Hamburger Icon

 Merchant One Pricing

+Merchant One charges a flat monthly fee of $13.95 for its payment processing services.
 However, your actual price will depend on your specific hardware preferences and other factors.
-We appreciate that this flexibility allows merchants to create a custom solution that best fits their needs.
+This flexibility allows merchants to create a custom solution that best fits their needs.
 Some factors to consider include the following:

 • Hardware options: Merchant One provides some free POS equipment to new merchants under specific contract terms.
 You can also lease a variety of POS equipment from Merchant One, including Clover terminals and mobile payment solutions.